andsnw/greybox/README.md

 3. **Result Compilation**: Combines static and dynamic results, filtering for confirmed vulnerabilities.

 The framework uses a modular approach with YAML templates for easy addition of new vulnerability checks.
 It leverages Hardhat for contract deployment and testing, providing a robust environment for dynamic analysis.

+This project currently supports testing for the following vulnerabilities:

+- Integer Overflow
+- Gas Limit Vulnerability

 ## Installation